alex-konshin/f007th-rpi/README.md

 cp f007th-rpi ../../bin/
 cd ../..
 ```
-- Build f007th-rpi_push_to_rest
+- Build f007th-rpi_send
 ```
-cd f007th-rpi/f007th-rpi_push_to_rest
+cd f007th-rpi/f007th-rpi_send
 make all
-cp f007th-rpi_push_to_rest ../../bin/
+cp f007th-rpi_send ../../bin/
 cd ../..
 ```
 - Executables are in directory `bin`.
 Note that you must run them with root privileges (for example with `sudo`).
 Use Ctrl-C to terminate the program.

-### Running f007th-rpi_push_to_rest
+### Running f007th-rpi_send
-First of all, you need a server that accepts REST PUT requests.
-That server can store this data in a database.
-How to setup this server?
+The command can send data to InfluxDB server or virtually any REST server that supports PUT requests.
+How to setup these servers?
 It is out of the scope of this instruction because there are many possible solutions.
-I personally use [LoopBack](https://loopback.io/) with [PostgreSQL](https://www.postgresql.org/) that are run on QNAP NAS server.
+For REST server I personally use [LoopBack](https://loopback.io/) with [PostgreSQL](https://www.postgresql.org/) that are run on QNAP NAS server.

-The utility sends JSON with following fileds:
+The command sends JSON to REST server with following fields:
 `"time", "valid", "channel", "rolling_code", "temperature", "humidity","battery_ok"`.
 The value of field `temperature` is integer number of dF ("deciFahrenheit" = 1/10 of Fahrenheit).
 For example, if the value is 724 then the temperature is 72.4&deg;F.

+Instructions for InfluxDB can be found on site [https://docs.influxdata.com/influxdb/v1.2/introduction/installation/](https://docs.influxdata.com/influxdb/v1.2/introduction/installation/).
+The command sends 3 types of metrics: "temperature", "humidity" and "sensor_battery_status" with tags "type" (always "F007TH"), "channel" and "rolling_code".
+The value of "temperature" is in Fahrenheit.

-#### Command line arguments of utility f007th-rpi_push_to_rest:
+#### Command line arguments of utility f007th-rpi_send:
+##### --gpio, -g
+Value is GPIO pin number (default is 27) as defined on page [http://abyz.co.uk/rpi/pigpio/index.html](http://abyz.co.uk/rpi/pigpio/index.html)
 ##### --send-to, -s
-Parameter is REST server URL.
-The server should accept PUT requests.
+Parameter value is server URL.
+##### --server-type, -t
+Parameter value is server type.
+Possible values are REST (default) or InfluxDB.
-##### --changes-only, -c
+##### --all, -A
-Send only valid and changed data.
+Send all data.
+Only changed and valid data is sent by default.
 ##### --log-file, -l
 Parameter is a path to log file.
 ##### --verbose, -v